80-20-Human-In-The-Loop/Community/CONSTITUTION_proposal.md

 **11. The Non-Negotiable Responsibilities**
 - No harassment.
 Period.
 First offense = warning.
 Second = removal.
 - No discrimination.
 Your biases are your problem to fix.
 - No exploitation.
-We're building tools for developers, not free labor for your startup.
+We're building tools for humans, not free labor for your startup.
 - No surveillance.
 Don't track users without explicit consent.

 **12. The Community Protection Clause**

 **What We Mean By Harmful Behavior:**
-- **Harassment**: Repeated unwanted contact, personal attacks, doxxing, threats
-- **Bad-faith argumentation**: Deliberately misrepresenting others' positions, demanding endless proof while providing none, derailing conversations
-- **Discrimination**: Treating people differently based on identity rather than actions
-- **Exploitation**: Using community resources/labor for personal profit without consent
-- **Toxic patterns**: Consistently negative, draining community energy, making everything about themselves

-**The Process (Because Due Process Matters):**
-1. **First incident**: Private message from committee spokesperson explaining the problem
-2. **Second incident**: Public warning and temporary suspension from discussions (7 days)
-3. **Third incident**: Removal vote by committees (handled as Major Decision)

-**Immediate Removal (Some Things Are Unforgivable):**
-- Doxxing or threatening members
-- Sexual Harrassment
-- Hate speech or discriminatory attacks
-- Malicious code intended to harm users
-- Illegal activity using community resources
+Don't harass, discriminate, exploit, or consistently drain community energy.

-**The Investigation Process:**
+**The Simple Truth:**
-- Accused person gets to provide their perspective
-- Multiple committee members review evidence
-- Decision documented with reasoning
-- Appeals possible through leadership

-**Protecting the Accused Too:**
+Don't be an asshole.
+If you are, committees vote you out.

+**Immediate Removal:**
+Doxxing, threats, sexual harassment, hate speech, malicious code, illegal activity = instant removal.

+**Remember:**
-- False accusations are also harmful behavior
+Technical criticism isn't harassment.
+Being annoying isn't being harmful.
+False accusations are also harmful behavior.
-- Disagreement alone is never grounds for removal
-- Technical criticism is not harassment
-- Being annoying is not the same as being harmful

-**The Gray Areas:**
-Sometimes behavior isn't clearly harmful but definitely isn't helpful.
-For these cases:
-- First try education: "Hey, this is how we do things here"
-- If pattern continues: "This isn't working out"
-- Mutual parting possible: "Maybe this isn't the right community for you"

-**The Spirit of This Clause:**
-We're not trying to create a police state.
-We're trying to keep a space where people can build, learn, and grow without abuse.
-Most people never need this clause.
-But when someone is genuinely harmful, we need clear ways to protect everyone else.

 ## Article VIII: The Recursive Absurd Check
 *Our philosophical immune system*

 **The Core Recognition:**
 We are building systems that build systems that build us.
-Without conscious intervention, we become prisoners of our own code, optimizing meaningless metrics while forgetting what problems we originally meant to solve.
+Without conscious intervention, we become prisoners of our own bullshit, optimizing meaningless metrics while forgetting what problems we originally meant to solve.

 **Every Decision Must Pass This Filter:**